E3SM-Project/datasm/docs/getting_started.md

 Additional:

-- Linux OS if you intend on building the [`warehouse` publishing environment](#publishing-environment) and running the warehouse `publish` operation
+- Linux OS if you intend on building the [`e3sm_warehouse` publishing environment](#publishing-environment) and running the warehouse `publish` operation

 ## Environment Setup By Use Case

 ### Development Environment

-This environment is for testing local source code changes to the `warehouse` modules before merging them to production (the `master` branch).
+This environment is for testing local source code changes to the `e3sm_warehouse` modules before merging them to production (the `master` branch).

 1. Open a branch from `master` for local development
 2. Create and activate the environment